 Peer-Reviewed Publications

+Canelo, Kayla S. 2022.
 “Citations to Interest Groups and Acceptance of Supreme Court Decisions.”
-Journal of Empirical Legal Studies, forthcoming.
+Journal of Empirical Legal Studies 19(1):198-222.
+Replication Materials.

 Hansford, Thomas G., Sarah Depaoli, and Kayla S. Canelo.
 2019.
 “Locating U.S. Solicitors General in the Supreme Court’s Policy Space.”
 Presidential Studies Quarterly 49(4): 855-869.